nadanid/gendr/README.md

 ## Acknowledgement
 Huge thanks to Jason Grant, Assistant Professor of Computer Science at Middlebury College for advising this research project.

+## Directory Details
+- dataset contains 7 folders for each version of the modified dataset: 100% male, 20% M 80% F, 40% M 60% F, 50% M 50% F, M 60% 40% F, 80% M 20% F, 100% female
+- embeddings contains arrays of face embeddings (vectors that represent the features extracted from the face) in a compressed format
+- python_scripts
+   - lfw_dataset.py: all of the photos in the ‘train‘ dataset are loaded, then faces are extracted, resulting in samples with square face input and a class label string as output.
+Then the ‘val‘ dataset is loaded, providing samples that can be used as a test dataset.
+Both datasets are then saved to a compressed NumPy array file called ‘lfw-dataset.npz‘
+   - lfw_embed.py: pre-process a face to calculate a face embedding for each face in both train and test datasets using facenet to be stored as used as imput to the classifer model
+   - classifies faces